Oliver Sipple: Early life

 Sipple was born in Detroit, Michigan.
 He served in the United States Marine Corps and fought in Vietnam.
 Shrapnel wounds suffered in December 1968 caused him to finish out his second tour of duty in a Philadelphia veterans' hospital, from which he was released in March 1970.
 Sipple, who was closeted in his hometown of Detroit, had met Harvey Milk in New York City and had participated in San Francisco's gay pride parades and gay rights demonstrations.
 Sipple was active in local causes, including the historic political campaigns of openly gay Board of Supervisors candidate Milk.
-The two were friends and Sipple would also be later described as a "prominent figure" in the gay community who had worked in a gay bar and was active in the Imperial Court System.
+The two were friends, and Sipple would later be described as a "prominent figure" in the gay community who had worked in a gay bar and was active in the Imperial Court System.

 He lived with a merchant seaman in a fourth-floor walk-up apartment located in San Francisco's Mission District.
 He later spent six months in San Francisco's VA hospital, and was frequently readmitted into the hospital in 1975, the year he saved Ford's life.

 Ford assassination attempt

-Sipple was part of a crowd of about 3,000 people who had gathered outside San Francisco's St. Francis Hotel to see President Ford on September 22, 1975.
-Ford, just emerging from the building, was vulnerable despite heavy security protection.
-Standing beside Sipple in the crowd was Sara Jane Moore.
-She was about 40 feet (12 m) away from Ford when she fired a single shot at him with a .38 revolver, narrowly missing the President.
-After realizing she had missed, she raised her arm again, and Sipple dove towards her; he grabbed her arm, possibly saving Ford's life.
-Sipple said at the time, "I saw [her gun] pointed out there and I grabbed for it. ...
-I lunged and grabbed the woman's arm and the gun went off."
-The bullet ricocheted and hit John Ludwig, a 42-year-old taxi driver; he survived.
-The incident came just three weeks after Lynette Fromme's assassination attempt on Ford.
-Reporters hounded Sipple, who at first did not want his name used, nor his location known.
+On September 22, 1975, Sipple was part of a crowd of about 3,000 people who had gathered outside San Francisco's St. Francis Hotel to see President Ford.
+Standing beside Sipple, about 40 feet (12 meters) from Ford, was Sara Jane Moore.
+When Moore shot at Ford with a .38 revolver, narrowly missing Ford, Sipple dove towards her and grabbed her arm; the gun fired again, striking a bystander.

-Aftermath

-The police and the Secret Service immediately commended Sipple for his action at the scene, as did the media.
-The national news media portrayed Sipple as a hero, and noted his status as a former Marine.
+Initial news reports noted that Sipple was a former Marine, but did not mention that he was gay.

-Though he was known to be gay among members of the San Francisco gay community, and had even participated in gay pride events, Sipple's sexual orientation was a secret from his family.
-He asked the press to keep such personal information off the record, making it clear that neither his mother nor his employer knew he was gay.
+Though he was known within the San Francisco gay community, and had participated in gay pride events, he had kept his sexual orientation secret from his family and employer; he asked the press to keep his homosexuality off the record.

+The day after the incident, San Francisco Chronicle columnist Herb Caen received two phone messages identifying Sipple as gay.
+One was from Reverend Ray Broshears, the head of a gay activist group called the Lavender Panthers.
+The other was from local gay activist Harvey Milk, a friend of Sipple on whose city council campaign Sipple had worked.

+Milk wanted to portray Sipple as a "gay hero" to help "break the stereotype of homosexuals [as] timid, weak and unheroic figures";